lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 8. Add metrics/alerts and test with controlled replays.
 9. Plan model retraining/refresh and failure recovery.

-If you want, I can produce a complete Scala Structured Streaming code example for both sessionization and anomaly detection with comments and production tuning settings.

 ## What are the differences between processing small micro-batches at high frequency vs larger batches at lower frequency?
 Short summary: small high-frequency micro-batches give lower end-to-end latency and faster watermark progression but increase scheduling/commit/checkpoint overhead and external-system pressure; larger less-frequent batches improve throughput and amortize overhead but increase latency, backlog risk, and can delay watermark/window outputs.
 Choose interval based on latency SLA, throughput, state size, and external-sink capabilities.